 Please note: You will need internet access to complete the questionnaires via a website on your smartphone, tablet or computer.
 You will then receive notifications by email to complete follow-up questionnaires.

-Having said that, there is no set list of eligible health conditions that can be considered for this study.
+There is no set list of eligible chronic conditions that can be considered for this study.
 A doctor and the relevant health authorities need to approve its use for the patient considering individual circumstances and if there is evidence or research showing therapeutic benefit from the use of medical cannabis in patients with a similar medical condition.

 A doctor can prescribe medicinal cannabis only after established treatments have been trialled and or have been unsuccessful, with the exception of palliative care.

 Participating in this study is completely voluntary and you do not have to take part if you do not wish to do so.
-Your decision whether to participate will not affect your current or future relationship with the researchers or anyone else at the University of Sydney, and will not affect your current or future treatment at the clinic you are having treatment or relationships with your doctor or treating team.
+Your decision whether to participate will not affect your current or future relationship with the researchers or anyone else at the Curtin University, and will not affect your current or future treatment at the clinic you are having treatment or relationships with your doctor or treating team.

 If you decide to take part in the study and then change your mind later, you can withdraw at any time.
 You can do this by contacting the doctor who prescribed medicinal cannabis.
 If you withdraw from the study, you can still access the medication but will no longer receive your medicinal cannabis prescription at the participant study cost.